nathangitter/fluid-interfaces/README.md

 ### ⏩ Check out the accompanying blog post for more details: [Building Fluid Interfaces]() ⏪

+⭐️ If you found this repo helpful, please star it.
+Thanks! ⭐️

 ### Background

 At WWDC 2018, Apple designers gave a talk titled "Designing Fluid Interfaces", explaining the design theory behind the gesture-based interface of iPhone X. (The presentation is available here: [Designing Fluid Interfaces](https://developer.apple.com/videos/play/wwdc2018/803/))